rlivings39/learning-ai/coursera-ai-courses/advanced-learning-algorithms/README.md

 Vectorization and matrix multiplication are very efficient in hardware, parallel hardware, and GPUs.
 You can implement a step of forward prop like `Z = np.matmul(A_in,W) + B; A_out = g(Z)` where `A_in` is a `1 x num_features` vector, `W` is a `num_features x num_units` matrix, `B` is a `1 x num_units` vector, and `A_out` will be a `1 x num_units` vector.

+## Training the NN

+After you configure the network, call `compile` specifying a loss function, then call `fit` with the training data and number of epochs to use.

+The general framework for training a model is:

+1. Specify how to compute the output given an input
+2. Specify loss function and cost function,
+3. Minimize the cost function using gradient descent with `w = w - alpha * dj_dw, b = b - alpha * dj_db`

+Neural networks work with the same 3 steps.
+The loss function is `L(f(x),y) = -y*log(f(x)) - (1-y)*log(1-f(x))`, the same as the loss function for logistic regression.
+This is called **logistic loss** or **binary cross entropy**.

+To solve a regression problem, use another loss function such as `tensorflow.kers.losses.MeanSquaredError`.

+**Backpropagation** is used to compute derivatives for gradient descent.
+TensorFlow can use algorithms other than gradient descent to maximize.

+## Activation functions and alternatives to sigmoid activation

+Commonly used activations are

+1. The sigmoid activation function for modeling binary features `g(z) = 1/(1+exp(-z))`
+2. Another common activation function is ReLU (rectified linear unit) `g(z) = max(0,z)`
+3. A linear activation function is `g(z) = z` is sometimes said to be using "no activation function"
+4. Softmax TODO

+### Choosing between activation functions

+To choose the output layer activation function

+1. If you're solving a binary classification problem, use sigmoid
+2. If `y` can be positive or negative, use linear
+3. If `y` can only be nonnegative, use ReLU

+For hidden layers ReLU is the most common choice.
+Originally, sigmoid was used much more frequently for hidden layers.

+ReLU is faster to compute.
+ReLU is only flat in 1 part of the graph meaning that gradient descent is only flat (i.e. slow) in one place.
+So, ReLU can help speed up learning.

+There are other activation functions like leaky ReLU and others which may yield some benefit in certain cases so just be aware of them

+### Why do we need activation functions at all?

+Can't we just use linear activations (aka no activations)?
+If you did that, the network effectively regresses to linear regression and yields no more power.
+This derives from the fact that the composition of N linear functions is again a linear function.

+If all hidden layers are linear and the output layer is sigmoid, then that is equivalent to logistic regression.

+Heuristic: don't use linear activations for hidden layers and just start with ReLU

+## Multiclass classification

+This is the set of problems with more than 2 output classes such as classifying all written digits or identifying which of 5 diseases a patient has or determining one of many types of defects.

+The output of logistic regression is thought of as the probability of `y` being 1.
+So it also computes the probability of `y` being equal to 0 which is `1 - P(y=1|x)`

+If you have N classes with weights and biases for them compute `z_i = w_i \dot + b_i` for `i=1,2,...,N`.
+Then compute the probabilities `a_i = exp(z_i) / sum(exp(z_k))`.
+Each `a_i` is the probability that `y` is equal to `i`.
+We always have `sum(a_i) == 1`.

+With N=2, the computation reduces to basically logistic regression.

 ## Comments on AGI

 The course made a few comments on AGI.
 Namely that Andrew believes it is still far out and he doesn't see a direct path to get there yet.